The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the highest honors bestowed by

 The national committee reviews state and jurisdiction finalists’ applications using the criteria and

 scoring information presented in this application packet.
-NSF then recommends up to two finalists (ideally
+NSF then recommends two finalists (ideally

 one from each award category) per state and jurisdiction to the White House OSTP.
 All finalists are subject